KatanaSword/know-your-zodiac-sign/README.md

-# Do You Know?
+# Know Your Zodiac Sign

-Welcome to Do You Know?, an interactive CLI program that provides a variety of fascinating facts across different topics including Science, History, Culture, and Social aspects.
+Welcome to the Know Your Zodiac Sign application, a simple and interactive CLI program that helps you discover your zodiac sign based on your date of birth.

 ## Features

-- Welcome Message: A friendly welcome message when the program starts.
+- Greeting: A friendly welcome message when the program starts.

-- User Input: Prompts the user to enter their name and choose a topic of interest.
+- User Input: Prompts the user to enter their name and date of birth.

-- Fact Display: Provides a random fact from the selected topic.
+- Zodiac Sign Determination: Determines and displays the user's zodiac sign along with its element, quality, and ruler.

-- Interactive Navigation: Users can choose to change the topic, get another fact from the same topic, or exit the program.
+- Interactive Navigation: Users can choose to enter another date of birth or exit the program.

 ## Requirements